rmelick/java-memory-leak-demo/problems.md

 # Cpu performance problems:
 ## Expensive hashCode
   Problem: An expensive hashcode is defined for something used as a key in a HashMap
-  Class:
+  Class: GuidAndName
-  How to discover it:
+  How to discover it: Cpu profiling